SpiroCx/puttyCluster/README.md

 * Use the Locate button (or Win-Alt-O) to regualarly check which windows you are currently hitting with your filters
 * Use prompt/title tagging (see notes below) to assist in creating groups of windows
 * Commit your Title/Position filters to memory and try the Mini mode (Win-Alt-I) to shrink the Gui down to almost just the input box.
 The hotkeys for filter switching still work so you can still switch between groups
+* The Invert Match Flag labelled "!(..)" is probably more useful than the individual invert flags which are ignored when this flag is set.
+It inverts the overall combination of the title matches.
+This lets you use the title matches to find the windows you want to ignore, then set the invert flag to get the others.

 In addition to original useage (https://github.com/mingbowan/puttyCluster):